Drakx/docker-lvim/README.md

 ## Pull image ##
 If you don't want to build the image which takes roughly 10 mins or so you can pull via `docker pull fluiddrakx/lvim`

+Don't forget to run `:PackerSync` after running the container

 ### Thanks ###
 Thanks to the LunarVIM team for an easy to use out of the box config